bytebase/bytebase.com/content/blog/planetscale-vs-neon.md

 challenge and it's been battle tested in other large internet companies ([1](https://slack.engineering/scaling-datastores-at-slack-with-vitess/), [2](https://www.cncf.io/case-studies/jdcom-vitess/)).

 Neon can not scale as much as PlanetScale.
 After all, it's a single node PostgreSQL instance.
 But this single node can scale up very well.
 Neon separates the storage and compute, thus each can scale individually.
-And in the cloud, storage is infinite, compute is abundant, thus the scalability is only constrained by the network bandwidth.
+And in the cloud, storage is infinite, compute is abundant, only the network bandwidth is constrained.
 The separated architecture also infers elasticity, scale-to-zero is as easy as scale-up.

 ## Operability